eatnumber1/try-helpers/README.md

 ## TRYSPEC
 All of these tools depend upon the existence of a file named TRYSPEC in your repository.
+There must be a different TRYSPEC for every repository / project.
 This file is a ZSH script which describes how the project should be submitted.
 An example TRYSPEC follows:

 	typeset -r INSTRUCTOR="wrc-grd"
 	typeset -r PROJECT="cg1-h1"